Oracle

 Clairvoyant Cure

-Heal amplification increased by 0.75% per hero level.
+Heal amplification increased by %heal_amplification%% per hero level.

 Abilities